 Escambron Beach is located in Puerta de Tierra within walking distance from Old San Juan and Condado.
 Escambron is the best public beach in the metro area offering much more than a great beach experience.
 Here you can snorkel, scuba dive, take a romantic walk along the scenic oceanside trail, visit the historic Bateria El Escambron, find quiet spots just for two, enjoy the green area at Parque Tercer Milenio (Third Millennium Park), eat great food, and more.
 The city is vibrant, full of energy but once you get here, you’ll experience the relaxing and alluring pleasures of this city with tropical bliss.

 Being on this beach barely feels like you’re in a city, during the high season (mid-November – April), Balneario El Escambron is still nice and quiet during weekdays.

 As soon as you step foot on this beach you’ll either be pulled by the waters or seduced by the swaying coconut palm trees inviting you to sit down and relax under its cooling shade.
 From the turquoise waters, you’ll have a great vantage point to see the National Historic Site from a different point of view.
 You will also have views of the Capitol Building This beach is protected by a coral wall that keeps the strong surf from coming in, creating a giant natural pool where you can swim, do a little snorkeling, and play.
 The beach has a lifeguard from Monday – Sunday 9:30 am – 5:30 pm.

 Playa 9 (Bateria El Escambron)

-Walk east of the park and you’ll get to “Playa 9”, a small beach but loved by families with small children for its shallow and very clear waters.
+Walk east of the park and you’ll get to “Playa 9”, a small beach loved by families with small children for its shallow clear waters.
 Typically this beach is the quietest with fewer crowds.
 From this beach, you can enjoy sweeping views of the Condado and Ocean Park shores.